ABM that works: Get ROI in 6 weeks

 Weeks 1-2: Audience and messaging analysis

 Start with what you already have.
-Analyze your existing first-party data to identify accounts that already know you exist.
+Analyze your existing first-party data to identify accounts that are already interacting with your brand.
 These accounts have exponentially higher conversion potential than cold prospects.

-- What content can be reused or refreshed
+• What content can be reused or repurposed?

-By the end of these two weeks, you’ll have a clear picture of your audience, what messages work, and what content you need to create.
+By the end of these two weeks, you’ll have a clear picture of:

 Weeks 3-4: Channel strategy and operations

 Assess your current channels.
-Which ones drive the most engagement with your target accounts?
-Are there new channels worth testing?
+Which ones drive the most engagement from your priority accounts?
+Double down there before chasing new experiments.

 Analyze performance data across: